Trump's talk with video game execs recalls Senate's concern that rock was possible root of teen problems

 “I’m trying to get people to realize that heavy metal is not necessarily a bad thing,” Snider told the senators.

-And, one wonders if that’s the same pitch the videogame industry will make as well.
+And, one wonders if that’s the same pitch the video game industry will make as well.

 Or as Twisted Sister sang, “You Can’t Stop Rock ‘n’ Roll.”